RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_BuriedUnsatHbonds_type.md

 -   **atomic_depth_selection**: Include only atoms past a certain depth.
 Depth is from edge of SASA surface to center of atom.
 Pose converted to poly-LEU before SASA surface calculation. -1 to disable.
 -   **atomic_depth_probe_radius**: Probe radius for atomic_depth_selection.
 Set this high to exclude pores.
 Set this low to allow the SASA surface to enter pores.
 -   **atomic_depth_resolution**: Resolution for atomic depth calculations.
+-   **atomic_depth_apo_surface**: If set greater than 0, atoms must be less deep than this to be considered buried during ddG calculations.
 -   **use_reporter_behavior**: report as filter score the type of unsat turned on; this is now TRUE by default
 -   **use_hbnet_behavior**: no heavy unstas allowed (will return 9999); if no heavy unstas, will count Hpol unsats; FALSE by default; if set to true, will NOT use reporter behavior
 -   **report_all_unsats**: report all unsats